Sobeys: Air Miles (2015–2022)

+In 2022, 95 accrued reward miles (with each mile earned for every $20 spent) could be redeemed for $10 off of purchases.

-Scene+
+Scene+ (2022–present)

-In June 2022, Empire Company announced that it will end its participation in Air Miles and switch to the Cineplex Entertainment and Scotiabank-owned Scene+ program at its grocery and pharmacy chains.
+In June 2022, Empire Company announced that it would end its participation in Air Miles and switch to the Cineplex Entertainment and Scotiabank-owned Scene+ program at its grocery and pharmacy chains.
 Empire will also hold an ownership stake in the company.
 The transition began with Atlantic Canada on August 11, 2022, to be followed by a nationwide rollout to Quebec (IGA), Ontario and Western Canada through late 2022 to early 2023.

 Controversies

 Bread price-fixing

 In 2018, Sobeys was implicated in a 14-16 year long national price-fixing cartel with other Canadian supermarkets and the bread supplier Canada Bread.
 Sobeys, along with other retailers, allegedly conspired to fix the price of bread and arrange when increases would be made.
 Canada Bread pled guilty to four counts of price fixing in July 2023.
 Sobeys has denied any culpability, calling the allegations "irresponsible"; no charges have been filed to date against Sobeys.